DonkeeeyKong/diceware/README.md

 ### Default word list
 `defaultdwfile`
 The standard word list to be used.
-This can be a link to an online resource or a local file.
+This can be a link to an online file or a local file.
 Has to be a text file with a list of either 1296 or 7776 words (i.e rolling four resp. five 6-sided dice simultaneously).

 If this is set to a link to an online resource, the script will check for updated versions on each run and download an updated version automatically.
+If checking for updates is not wanted after the first download, the variable can be changed to use the local file the script has previously downloaded.

 Default is [this](https://github.com/dys2p/wordlists-de/blob/main/de-7776-v1-diceware.txt) excellent and carefully curated German word list.